Understanding Home Alcohol Detox: Process and Risks

 Pills in the post

-Providing alcohol detox at home is a grey area.
+Providing alcohol detox at home is a gray area.

 Some companies, on the internet, will sell you pills in the post after a very cursory telephone call.
 This is illegal and very, very dangerous.